 Around the mid-20th Century, the medical and mental health communities began a concerted effort to reach a consensus on how to identify and treat mental health conditions, based on data from the field.
 As a result, two main systems emerged: the International Statistical Classification of Diseases, Injuries and Causes of Death (ICD) in 1949, and the Diagnostic and Statistical Manual of Mental Disorders (DSM) in 1952.
 The ICD examines physical and mental ailments and is used across the globe, while the DSM focuses on mental disorders and is mainly used in the US.
 Both publish updated editions that reflect research discoveries and changes in society.

-The mid-20th Century also saw a revolution in depression healthcare, when antidepressant medications were introduced as a viable treatment method.
+The mid-20th Century also saw a revolution in major depressive disorder healthcare, when antidepressant medications were introduced as a viable treatment method.
 The proven efficacy of antidepressants underscored the biological and genetic factors related to this condition, while being able to offer many patients significant symptom relief.

 Cognitive psychology grew out of the “cognitive revolution” of the 1950s-’80s, which aimed to understand the mind and its mental processes through empirical tools.
 A leading figure in this movement was psychiatrist Aaron Beck, whose BDI assessment tool for depression, as well as Beck’s cognitive triad for depression are still used today.

 Looking at the different factors contributing to depression, Beck posited that one’s beliefs about themselves, the world and the future influenced one another and decided their level of susceptibility to depression: as such, an individual believing they are the ones to blame for their depression, that the world is a fundamentally lonely place, and that none of this will change, are likely to develop depression.